g-now-zero/server-projects/Win2019ServADDS/README.md

 <img src="https://i.imgur.com/g4AgwMl.png" width="600">
 </p>

-### 9. Join the client to the domain and log in with a domain account.
-Once the client is joined to the domain, you can log in with a domain account and ensure that everything is working correctly:
+### 9. Join the client to the domain and log in with a domain account:

     II.
 Join the Win11Client to newly created domain gdomain.com and log in with a domain account (awelch in this case which is one of the names in names.txt):